Neurosurgeon vs. Orthopaedic Spine Surgeon

-Fellowship trained and board certified orthopaedic spine surgeons and neurosurgeons are equally qualified, however the main difference is in the training.
+The main difference between fellowship-trained and board-certified orthopaedic spine surgeons and neurosurgeons is in training.
 A neurosurgeon is trained to treat conditions of the brain and spine, while an orthopaedic spine surgeon specializes in treating the spine.

 Neurosurgery is the medical specialization of diagnosing and treating patients with diseases or disorders affecting the nervous system.
 The nervous system is comprised of the brain, spinal column, spinal cord and peripheral nerves as well as the extra-cranial cerebrovascular system.